The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Introduction

-where $d$ denotes the dimensionality of the lattice, $i$ and $j$ are adjacent sites, and ${\bf s}_i$ is an $n$-dimensional vector of magnitude $\sqrt n$.
-When $n=1$ this Hamiltonian describes the Ising model, and when $n=2$ it describes the classical XY model.
-Two other interesting limits, which leave a lot to be desired from a pure mathematical perspective, are the limit $n \to 0,$ in which case one recovers the self-avoiding walk (SAW) model, as first pointed out by de Gennes~\cite{dG72}, and the limit $n \to -2$, corresponding to random walks, or more generally a free-field Gaussian model, as shown by Balian and Toulouse~\cite{BT73}.
+When $n=1$ {the} Hamiltonian {above} describes the Ising model, and when $n=2$ it describes the classical XY model.
+Two other interesting limits, which leave a lot to be desired from a pure mathematical perspective, are the limit $n \to 0,$ in which case one recovers the self-avoiding walk (SAW) model, as first pointed out by de Gennes~\cite{dG72}; and the limit $n \to -2$, corresponding to random walks, or more generally to {a free-field Gaussian} model, as shown by Balian and Toulouse~\cite{BT73}.

-Self-avoiding walks will be central in the second half of this paper.
+Self-avoiding walks will be central in this paper.
 They have been considered as models of long-chain polymers in solution since the middle of the last century --- see for example articles by Orr~\cite{O47} and Flory~\cite{F53}.
-Since that time they have been studied and extended by polymer chemists as models of polymers; by mathematicians as combinatorial models of pristine simplicity in their description, yet malevolent difficulty in their solution; by computer scientists interested in computational complexity; and by biologists using them to model properties of DNA and other biological polymers of interest.
+Since that time they have been studied and {extended} by polymer chemists as models of polymers; by mathematicians as combinatorial models of pristine simplicity in their description, yet malevolent difficulty in their solution; by computer scientists interested in computational complexity; and by biologists using them to model properties of DNA and other biological polymers of interest.

-Of particular importance to this article is the fact that the $n$-vector model lattice has been shown \cite{DMNS81} to be equivalent to a loop model with a weight $n$ attached to closed loops.
-The partition function of this loop model can be written as
+It is argued in~\cite{DMNS81} that the critical behaviour of the $n$-vector model is unchanged if the Boltzmann weight $w_{ij}$ in \eqref{eq:partsum} is replaced by $w_{ij}=1+x\, {\bf s}_i \cdot{\bf s}_j$.
+Moreover, this new model is equivalent to a loop model with a weight $n$ attached to closed loops~\cite{DMNS81}:

-where $\gamma$ is a configuration of non-intersecting loops, $|\gamma|$ is the number of edges and $\ell(\gamma)$ is the number of loops.
-In the following we consider an $O(n)$ loop model with a defect, {\it i.e.} a model of closed loops with one \saw\ component\footnote{Defects correspond to correlation functions of the underlying spin model.
+where {(on the honeycomb lattice)} $\gamma$ is a configuration of non-intersecting loops, $|\gamma|$ is the number of edges and $\ell(\gamma)$ is the number of loops. {We call this model the $O(n)$ \emm loop model,.} In the following we consider a loop model with a defect, {\it i.e.}, a model of closed loops with one \saw\ component\footnote{Defects correspond to correlation functions of the underlying spin model.
 It follows that the critical point remains the same.}.
-A typical configuration is shown in Fig.~\ref{fig:configuration}.
+A typical configuration is shown in Fig.~\ref{fig:configuration}, left.

+In 1982 Nienhuis \cite{N82} showed that, for $n \in [-2,2],$ the loop model on the honeycomb lattice could be mapped onto a solid-on-solid model, from which he was able to derive the critical points and critical exponents, subject to some plausible assumptions.
+These results agreed with the known exponents and critical point for the Ising model, and they predicted exact values for those models corresponding to other values of the spin dimensionality $n$.
+In particular, for $n=0$ the {critical point} for the honeycomb lattice SAW model was predicted to be $\x =1/\sqrt{2+\sqrt{2}}$.